myothida/TrafficViolationAnalysis/README.md

 + Does the gender effect who gets the tickets for speeding?
 + Does the gender effect whoses vehicle is searched?
 + Does the gender effect who is frisked duirng the search?
++ Does time of day effect the arrest rate?
 In addition, the study links two data-set to analyse if the weather condition effects the arrest rate?